 Fiberglass entry doors are built to be exceptionally strong and low maintenance.
 Fiberglass doors are more resistant to dents and they can be stained to look just like a wood entry door.
 Steel entry doors are common amongst many homeowners.
 Their surface can be painted to change up your curb appeal, and they are easy to maintain.

 Entry Door Frame Material

 Each front entry door type has its own unique characteristics and benefits.
-Frames made of wood and fiberglass composite materials are excellent insulators because they resist conducting heat and cold into your home.
-Wood offers more options in the area of aesthetics while fiberglass is typically more durable and requires less maintenance.
+Frames made of fiberglass composite materials are excellent insulators because they resist conducting heat and cold into your home.
+Fiberglass doors are durable and requires less maintenance.

-Aluminum frames are inexpensive and durable, but they offer poorer insulation factors because they more readily conduct heat and cold than wood and fiberglass.
+Aluminum frames are inexpensive and durable, but they offer poorer insulation factors because they more readily conduct heat and cold than fiberglass.